Aerlinger/maxwell/bower_components/rickshaw/README.md

   * `cardinal`: smooth curves via cardinal splines (default)
   * `basis`: smooth curves via B-splines

+##### stack

+Allows you to specify whether series should be stacked while in the context of stacking renderers (area, bar, etc).
+Defaults to `stack: 'true'`.
+To unstack, `unstack: 'true'`.

 ### Methods

 Once you have instantiated a graph, call methods below to get pixels on the screen, change configuration, and set callbacks.